Suspects arraigned for Partridge Creek shooting

 “Charging a juvenile as an adult is not a decision made lightly,” Lucido said in the press release.
 “However, the severity of the allegations necessitated this action.
 Accountability is fundamental to justice, regardless of age, and my office has a duty to pursue this matter under the full weight of the law.”

 Payne is being represented by attorney Timothy Corr and Griffin is being represented by attorney Nicole James.
-Both attorneys were contacted by the newspaper; Corr did not provide comment while James did not respond by press time.
+Both attorneys were contacted by the newspaper but had yet to respond as of Feb.
+26.

 Both suspects were scheduled to be back in the 41 B District Court for probable cause conferences on Monday, March 2, at 1 p.m. before Judge Carrie Lynn Fuca.